 What is Urbana?

-Urbana is InterVarsity’s triennial student mission conference.
-Students learn about the global mission of the church.
+Urbana is InterVarsity’s triennial student missions conference, where thousands have learned about the Church’s global mission.

-16,000 Students explored missions opportunities, with 9,416 making commitments to global or cross cultural missions.
+10,000 students explored missions opportunities, with 6,489 making commitments to global or cross-cultural missions.

-Global Programs engage InterVarsity students in cross-cultural missions through partnerships with IFES movements and other ministries around the world.
+Global Programs engage InterVarsity students in cross-cultural missions through partnerships with International Fellowship of Evangelical Students (IFES) movements and other ministries around the world.

 GLOBAL URBAN TREK

-In summer 2017, 23 students and staff participated in Global Urban Trek in the Philippines.
+In summer 2019, 6 students and staff participated in the Global Urban Trek in the Philippines.

-Urban Programs are ministry experiences that take place in major cities across the United States each year.
-For a weekend, a week, a summer, we ask you to step into the lives of those living in poverty in cities, to learn their stories, to see the faces behind the social issues being debated in our nation.
+Urban Programs are ministry experiences that take place in major cities across the US each year.
+For a weekend, week, or summer, we ask you to step into the lives of those living in poverty in cities, learn their stories, and see the faces behind the social issues being debated in our nation.*

 40 weeklong plunges

-44 students participate in our European weekend retreats and spring break trips.
+43 students participated in our European weekend retreats and spring break trips.

-64 InterVarsity Link staff and volunteers serve overseas in 31 countries by invitation of the International Fellowship of Evangelical Students.
+72 InterVarsity Link staff and volunteers serve overseas in 49 IFES movements, by invitation of IFES, the International Fellowship of Evangelical Students.

 serving all of God’s people

-Through our retreat and training centers, and an award-winning publishing house, we equip the whole church – not just students—to live and grow in their daily Christian life.
+Through our retreat and training centers, and an award-winning publishing house, we equip the whole Church—not just students—to live and grow in their daily walk with Christ.

 RETREAT & TRAINING CENTERS

-In 2017 a total of 20,327 people attended InterVarsity’s three training centers to focus on God and be equipped for Christian service.
+In 2018, 18,833 people attended InterVarsity’s three training centers to focus on God and be equipped for Christian service.

 These facilities are open to students, staff, families, and church groups.

-InterVarsity Press is known as a leader in the publishing industry for publishing thoughtful Christian books.
+InterVarsity Press is known as a leader in the publishing industry for thoughtful Christian books.

-117 new and revised books (plus correspondinge-Book editions) were published.
+125 new and revised books (plus correspondingebook editions) were published.

-By God’s grace, the 2016/17 school year was an incredible season of faithful and fruitful ministry.
+By God’s grace, this school year was an incredible season of faithful and fruitful ministry.
 We’re humbled to partner with God in his work on campus.